 Is it required to hire a licensed painter to paint for us?

-Unlike electricians and plumbers, painting contractors are not required to pass a test to apply for trade license.
+Unlike electricians and plumbers, painting contractors are not required to pass a test to apply for a trade license.
 Anyone can apply for a general contracting license and start a painting business.
 It is up to the customers to ask lots of questions and expect contractors to back up their claims with appropriate documentation.
 If you’re about to hire a painting contractor to work on your residence or commercial property, make sure the company is licensed and properly insured.

 How big a risk is it to hire uninsured to under-insured contractors?